jiahaolo/Hotel_Booking_Prediction_Web_App/README.md

 1. Machine Learning Performance Metric:

    F1-score will be used as the model evaluation metric.
-The final model with cross-validation F1-score more than 0.9 will be  selected for deployment.
+The final model with F1-score more than 0.9 on testing data will be selected for deployment.

 2. Business Outcome Metric:

     * Cost reduction from optimizing wasted resources on cancelled booking

     * Revenue increment from preventing cancellation by addressing the key drivers accordingly.